ClydeByrdIII/OnDemandSeeding/README.md

 Exceptions being error handling like trackers being down, file not found, my inability to properly catch errors etc

+It stops the running EC2 instances and kills the BitTorrent client on the local embedded seeders on exit.
+So you only use them when you need them.

 Usage:

 ```shell